Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

 #### Extra Methods

-- `.grass(grass: Consumer<ConnectedGrassBlockBuilder>)`{: .language-javascript }: Sets the properties of the dirt block's grass block.
+- `.grass(grass: Consumer<ConnectedGrassBlockBuilder>)`{: .language-javascript .m-link #dirt-grass }: Sets the properties of the dirt block's grass block.
 Has the same id as the dirt block but with `_grass` appended to the end.
+Has the following methods:
-Has the same methods as the default block builder and:
+    - Those of the default block builder
-    - `.uniqueDirtTexture()`{: .language-javascript }: Textures the side of the grass block with a texture path based on the grass block instead of the dirt block
+    - `.uniqueDirtTexture()`{: .language-javascript .m-link #dirt-grass-unique-texture}: Textures the side of the grass block with a texture path based on the grass block instead of the dirt block
-    - `.models(models: BiConsumer<GrassModelPart, ModelGenerator>)`{: .language-javascript }: Sets the model generation of the grass block.
+    - `.models(models: BiConsumer<GrassModelPart, ModelGenerator>)`{: .language-javascript .m-link #dirt-grass-models }: Sets the model generation of the grass block.
 Accepts a callback with two parameters.
 The second parameter is a model generator and the first ahs the following properties:
         - `snowy`: A boolean.
 If the model part in operation represents a snowy state
         - `side`: A boolean.
 If the model part in operation represents a side part
         - `top`: A boolean.
 If the model part in operation represents a top part
         - `bottom`: A boolean.
 If the model part in operation represents a bottom part
-- `.path(path: Consumer<TFCPathBlockBuilder>)`{: .language-javascript }: Creates and sets the properties of the dirt block's path bloc.
+- `.path(path: Consumer<TFCPathBlockBuilder>)`{: .language-javascript .m-link #dirt-path }: Creates and sets the properties of the dirt block's path bloc.
 Has the same id as the dirt block but with `_path` appended to the end.
 Has the same methods as the default block builder
-- `.farmland(farmland: Consumer<TFCFarmlandBlockBuilder>)`{: .language-javascript }: Creates and sets the properties of the dirt block's farmland block.
+- `.farmland(farmland: Consumer<TFCFarmlandBlockBuilder>)`{: .language-javascript .m-link #dirt-farmland }: Creates and sets the properties of the dirt block's farmland block.
 Has the same id as the dirt block but with `_farmland` appended to the end.
 Has the following methods:
     - Those of the default block builder
-    - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript }: A consumer, that sets some of TFC's [extended properties](#extended-properties)
+    - `.extendedProperties(props: Consumer<ExtendedPropertiesJS>)`{: .language-javascript .m-link #dirt-farmland-extend-properties }: A consumer, that sets some of TFC's [extended properties](#extended-properties)
-- `.rooted(rooted: Consumer<TFCRootedDirtBlockBuilder>)`{: .language-javascript }: Creates and sets the properties of the dirt block's rooted dirt block.
+- `.rooted(rooted: Consumer<TFCRootedDirtBlockBuilder>)`{: .language-javascript .m-link #dirt-rooted }: Creates and sets the properties of the dirt block's rooted dirt block.
 Has the same id as the dirt block but with `_rooted` appended to the end.
 Has the same methods as the default block builder
-- `.mud(mud: Consumer<BlockBuilder>)`{: .language-javascript }: Creates and sets the properties of the dirt block's mud block.
+- `.mud(mud: Consumer<BlockBuilder>)`{: .language-javascript .m-link #dirt-mud }: Creates and sets the properties of the dirt block's mud block.
 Has the same id as the dirt block but with `_mud` appended to the end

 #### Example